West Building Tour: Featured Selections

 |French (Visite audioguidée du bâtiment ouest)||Russian (Аудиоэкскурсия по западному зданию)|

 |Japanese (西館音声ガイドツアー)||Spanish (Audio tour del Edificio del Oeste)|

 |Mandarin (博物馆西馆参观指南)||Korean (갤러리 컬렉션에서 26개의 작품들을 감상해 보세요.)|

-To listen to information about a work of art, enter the stop number in the box below, select go, and press the play button when the stop appears.
-Please be mindful of other visitors and use headphones while listening to the audio tour.
+To listen to information about a work of art, enter the stop number in the box below, select "go", and press the play button when the stop appears.

 In this painting, James McNeill Whistler used variations of white pigment to create interesting spatial and formal relationships.
 By limiting his palette, minimizing tonal contrast, and sharply skewing the perspective, he flattened forms and emphasized their abstract patterns.
 This dramatic compositional approach reflects the influence of Japanese prints, which were becoming well known in Paris as international trade increased.
 Whistler was more interested in creating an abstract design than in capturing an exact likeness of the model, his lover Joanna Hiffernan.
 His radical espousal of a purely aesthetic orientation and the creation of “art for art’s sake” became a rallying cry of modernism.